pminina01/readthedocs/Mail-target.md

 _smtpUserName_ - Username used to connect to SMTP server (used when SmtpAuthentication is set to "basic").
 [Layout](Data-types)

 _enableSsl_ - Indicates whether SSL (secure sockets layer) should be used when communicating with SMTP server.
 [Boolean](Data-types) Default: False
-> This parameter is not supported in:
-> * NLog v1.0 for .NET Framework 1.0
-> * NLog v1.0 for .NET Framework 1.1
-> * NLog v1.0 for .NET Framework 2.0

 _smtpPassword_ - Password used to authenticate against SMTP server (used when SmtpAuthentication is set to "basic").
 [Layout](Data-types)